xanthics/gw2craft/README.md

 gw2craft
 ========

-Note: This readme needs to be updated, including using pypy instead of python to generate the guides and providing more information.
-I am currently in the process of porting the code to python3

 These are all the python files that generate http://gw2crafts.net

 Requires Python 2.7.x.
-You will need to define a ftp_info.py file.
+You will need to define a ftp_info.py file which contains 3 strings; ftp_url, ftp_user, and ftp_pass.

+**Primary .py Files:**

-Crafting.py is the main file.
+Crafting -- The main file.

+gen_ifn -- generates the localized FAQ, nav and index pages

+localxx -- Localized language files.
+Need to be updated by hand.

-gen_ifn.py generates the localized FAQ, nav and index pages localxx.py are the localized language files create_recipes.py creates all the other files you will need.
-A recent snapshot of those files is also included.
+create_recipes -- creates all the secondary .py files you will need.
+A recent snapshot of those files is included.

+**Secondary .py Files:**

+Armorsmith, Artificer, Chef, Chef_karma, Huntsman, Jeweler, Leatherworker, Tailor -- Contain all recpes used by Crafting.py indexed by itemid(int).

+Items_xx -- Contains itemid:name pairs for outputting item names in the correct language

+items -- contains item_id indexed dictionary of thumbnail url, item count, rarity, vendor value, type, and if the item is discovered.

 How-To
 ======